auivanau/auivanau.github.io/_phantom/2025-08-12-7-exploring-professional-side-medical-3d-printing.md

 ![Stratasys J850 Digital Anatomy Printer](/assets/stratasys-j850.png)
 *Image credit: Stratasys official website*
+The Stratasys J850 printer is pretty fancy — and it comes with a slick brochure to match.
+It’s essentially a 3D printer capable of producing anatomical structures with fairly accurate mechanical properties (though I’m not sure about radiodensity yet).

+One particularly impressive feature is its ability to mimic vasculature, allowing arteries to move realistically as internal and external forces are applied.
+Apparently, the heart models can even provide realistic feedback while suturing or cutting.

+The brochure also mentions several proprietary materials that I’ll need to investigate further: GelMatrix, TissueMatrix, and BoneMatrix.
+Each is designed to replicate the mechanical properties of their native tissues.
+For example, BoneMatrix is described as: “Complex material depositing patterns mimic porous bone structures, fibrotic tissues, and ligaments.”

+This suggests that both the printing process and the material composition are tuned to model the porosity and texture of real bone.

+[insert picture of Stratasys bone here]
 ### Overview
 - A multi-material PolyJet 3D printer designed for medical applications.
 - Capable of printing anatomical models with varied material properties in a single print.